microsoft/AdaptiveCards/specs/DesignDiscussions/InputInlineEditability.md

 1. Host can configure these style properties of `label` and `value` field: `font`, `font color` and `font weight`.

 ## Use Case Clarifications:
-1. If `value` is `empty` in the input field.
-We will show label and placeholder text in lighter color like this in the [default] state,
+1. If `value` is `empty` in the input field, we will show label and placeholder text in lighter color like this in the [default] state,

 ![img](./assets/InputInlineEdit/InputInlineEditScenario10.PNG)

-which user can go and update the value,
+which user can go and update the value.

 ![img](./assets/InputInlineEdit/InputInlineEditScenario11.PNG)